Home

 News and Events

-Registration is now open for the Iroquoia Bruce Trail Club’s Annual General Meeting, taking place on May 13th at:St. James Read more
+The Iroquoia Bruce Trail Club's Annual General Meeting will be taking place on Saturday May 9th.
+Registration for pre-AGM hikes, Read more

 Land Acknowledgement